-The subject of the best beaches in Donegal is one that can fire up a fine bit of debate.
+Conversations around which are the best beaches in Donegal tend to fire up a fine bit of debate.

 1. Kinnagoe Bay

 The waters here are the resting place of La Trinidad Valencera, a shipwreck from the Spanish Armada in 1588 (look out for the plaque).